sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-csv.rst

    :width: 60%

-Click the ‘Save’ button creates the new dataset that can be used in any of the workflows within the specific application.
+Click the ‘Save’ button creates the new dataset that can be used in any workflows within the specific application.

 .. figure:: ../../_assets/tutorials/dataset/5.PNG
    :alt: Dataset